garrandall/popular-music-data/tracks/angel-baby-angelica.md

 Without you near
 Because I love you
 I love you
-I dooo
+I do
 Angel baby
 My angel baby
 Angel baby
 My angel baby!
-Oooh I love you
+Oh I love you
 Ohhh I do!
 No one can love you
 Like I do

-Ooooh ohhh oooh
+Oh oh oh
-Oooh, oooh oooh
+Oh, ohhoh
 (repeat)